List of deployment bans on Overseas Filipino Workers

-This list tackles current and past bans on the deployment of Overseas Filipino Workers (OFWs) or Filipino migrant workers to other countries.
+This is a list of current and past bans on the deployment of Overseas Filipino Workers (OFWs) or Filipino migrant workers to other countries.

 Background

-The Philippine government assesses which countries where Overseas Filipino Workers (OFWs) to by evaluating the general peace and order situation in the country as well as working conditions for migrant workers in a certain country.
+The Philippine government assesses which countries where Overseas Filipino Workers (OFWs) can be deployed to by evaluating the general peace and order situation in the country as well as working conditions for migrant workers in a certain country.

 Peace and order

 The Department of Foreign Affairs of the Philippines issues four levels of crisis alert levels, a travel warning which also serves as a basis for labor deployment bans for Filipino migrant workers to certain countries.